-Abstract The solution to the issue of unstable supply of vegetable production in Cambodia due to saturated soil conditions during the rainy season, leaving the comparative advantage to the neighboring countries, namely Vietnam and Thailand, has been proposed through the effort of introducing Subsurface Drainage (SD) system under our previous experiment technique with Chinese cabbage to determine the potential in increasing the production period and productivity during the rainy season.
-To explore further, the on-farm experiment was conducted with farmers in Svay Chrum District, Svay Rieng Province.
+Abstract Vegetable production in Cambodia is unstable during the rainy season due to saturated soil conditions, leaving the comparative market advantage to neighboring Vietnam and Thailand.
+One potential solution that has been proposed is the introduction of a Subsurface Drainage (SD) system, as elucidated in our previous studies.
+In the current study, SD systems was installed on plots of Chinese cabbage in Svay Chrum District, Svay Rieng Province, to determine their potential in increasing the production period and productivity during the rainy season.
 The treatments consisted of three SD systems within three growing conditions (GC) including open-field, plastic house, and net house including five replications with a total of 45 plots.
-The results of the experiment showed positive improvement in terms of growth and yield of the Chinese cabbage at a rate of 15% and 22% for SD2 and SD3 systems respectively; and 58% and 66% for net house and plastic house conditions respectively.
-It was a great benefit contribution to vegetable producers in terms of a production period that can be extended from intermittent to year-round.
-This will lead to a better market connection and result in a better production margin which is stable in income generation.
-However, the analysis still excluded the costeffectiveness and efficiency of the experiment due to the absence of detailed expenditures on drainage pipe, construction of the net and plastic house, and water consumption also being excluded.
+The results of the experiment showed positive improvement in terms of growth and yield of Chinese cabbage at a rate of 15% and 22% for SD2 and SD3 systems respectively; and 58% and 66% for net house and plastic house conditions, respectively.
+The extension of the production period from intermittent to year-round is of great benefit to vegetable producers, and will lead to improved market connections and better production margins, stabilizing income generation.
+However, the analysis still excluded the cost-effectiveness and efficiency of the experiment due to the absence of detailed data on expenditures, including the cost of drainage pipes, construction of the net and plastic houses, and water consumption.